 www.nautinomads.com

-Nauti Nomads works to protect and preserve marine ecosystems using film, social media and public events to inspire more sustainable practices.
-Their mission is to help individuals reduce their ecological footprint and champion ocean conservation.
+Nauti Nomads is dedicated to protecting and preserving marine ecosystems.
+They use film, social media and public events to inspire mindfulness and sustainable practices.
+Their mission is to help individuals reduce their ecological footprint while championing ocean conservation.
 You can get involved through reef cleanups, awareness campaigns and their online community.
 Visit their website at www.nautinomads.com and follow their Instagram @nautinomadlife to get involved!

 One Dog at a Time (ODAAT)